tutumcloud/influxdb/README.md

   user  admin
   root  true
 ```
+For additional Administration methods with the InfluxDB 0.9 shell, check out the ['Administration'](https://influxdb.com/docs/v0.9/administration/administration.html) guide on the InfluxDB website.

 SSL support (Available only in influxdb:0.8.8)
 ---------------------------------------------
 By default, Influx DB uses port 8086 for HTTP API.
 If you want to use SSL API, you can set `SSL_SUPPORT` to `true`  as an environment variable.
 In that case, you can use HTTP API on port 8086 and HTTPS API on port 8084.
 Please do not publish port 8086 if you want to only allow HTTPS connection.

-If you provide `SSL_CERT`, system will use user provided ssl certificate.
-Otherwise system will create a self-signed certificated, which usually has an unauthorized cerificated problem, not recommend.
+If you provide `SSL_CERT`, system will use user provided SSL certificate.
+Otherwise the system will create a self-signed certificate, which usually has an unauthorized certificate error, not recommend.

-The cert file should be an combination of Private Key and Public Certificate.
+The cert file should be a combination of Private Key and Public Certificate.
 In order to pass it as an environment variable, you need specifically convert `newline` to `\n`(two characters).
 In order to do this, you can simply run the command `awk 1 ORS='\\n' <your_cert.pem>`.
 For example:

 ```docker run -d -p 8083:8083 -p 8084:8084 -e SSL_SUPPORT="True" -e SSL_CERT="`awk 1 ORS='\\n' ~/cert.pem`" tutum/influxdb:latest```